HusainCode/HusainCode/README.md

 ### 🌟 About Me
 I'm passionate about continuous learning and growth as a **Software Engineer**.
 I enjoy working on a variety of technical challenges, from **system-level programming** to **backend development**, and I'm constantly exploring innovative technologies.

-I'm not aiming to be the best this year, or the next, or even the one after that — I’ve got my whole life to master this craft.
+I'm not aiming to be the best this year, or the next, or even the one after that.
+I’ve got my whole life to master this craft.
 I’m here for the long run, dedicated to becoming one of the best in the field.

 <p style="color:red;">
   ⚠️ <strong>Warning:</strong> If you didn’t hire me, that decision might age poorly.
 I’m not just here to code — I’m here to <strong>lead, innovate, and outgrow expectations</strong>.
 And yes this one's very personal.